Audiobooks

 It is the only one that has worked reliably over time, and even added features when others have failed to even continue working.
 As such, I applaud their efforts. ⭐️⭐️⭐️⭐️⭐️

 Historical note: the project was originally open source, and then went closed source.
-Even though I do not disagree with the decision to charge for the software, (hell, I donated when it was still free) the process could have possible been handled better, and definitely communicated better.
-Part of this is a me problem: The various misspellings and glitches, which before it was commercialised seemed to be endearing community glitches and misspellings, those now look like unlovely examples of business incompetence.
+Even though I do not disagree with the decision to charge for the software, (hell, I donated when it was still free) the process could have possibly been handled better, and definitely communicated better.
+Part of this is a me problem: The various misspellings and glitches, which before it was commercialised seemed to be endearing community glitches and misspellings, now look like unlovely examples of business incompetence.
 Still, I get that open source software development can be gruelling and it is nice to be compensated reliably.
-I also get that other underappreciated hard skill in open source software development, apart from writing code, is community management.
+I also get that another underappreciated hard skill in open source software development, apart from writing code, is community management.
 Maybe there is more to the story than I know here?

-I paid for a license.
+I paid for a licence.

-2.3 AAXtoMp3
+2.5 AAXtoMp3

 Minimalist audiobook converter.
 Free.
 Only just noticed so have not used.
 KrumpetPirate/AAXtoMP3: Convert Audible’s .aax filetype to MP3, FLAC, M4A, or OPUS

-2.4 Noteburner
+2.8 Noteburner

 noteburner is feature-light but seemed to actually work~ not work last time I checked.
 (Windows/macOS)

-2.5 Macsome
+2.9 Macsome

 Macsome Audiobook/itunes converter (macOS/Windows) is sporadically updated, and had trouble with recent iTunes.

-2.6 Tuneskit
+2.10 Tuneskit

 tuneskit seemed to not work any longer last time I checked. (macOS/Windows)